emrankamil/emex-nord/README.md

-- 👋 Hi, I’m Emran Kamil, and i am currenty a computer engineering student at addis ababa universty.
+- 👋 Hi, I’m Emran Kamil, and i am currenty an Electrical and computer engineering student at addis ababa universty.
-- 👀 I am a passionate software developer with a strong background in web development and a love for creating innovative and interactive web applications.
+- 👀 I am a passionate software development.
+I have a strong background in web development and a love for creating innovative and interactive web applications.
 - 🌱  I am constantly exploring new technologies and methodologies to stay at the forefront of the ever-evolving tech landscape.
   - I am currently focusing on enhancing my backend programming capabilities by delving into data structures and algorithms.